orbuculum-app/orbuculum-python-client/docs/CreateTransactionRequest.md

 # CreateTransactionRequest

-Request body for creating a new transaction
+Request body for creating a new transaction.
+At least one amount (sender_amount or receiver_amount) must be provided.

 ## Properties